 If your child has peanut allergy, take these steps to help keep him or her safe:

-If you know you have peanut allergy, follow these steps:
+If you have peanut allergy, do the following:

 Terms and conditions of use